glromeo/esbuild-sass-plugin/README.md

     plugins: [sassPlugin()]
 });
 ```
-this will use `loader: "css"` and your transpiled sass will be included in index.css.
+this will use `loader: "css"` and your transpiled Sass will be included in index.css.

 If you specify `type: "style"` then the stylesheet will be dynamically added to the page.